-At December 31, 2016, there were 537,586 shares available for future grant under Data I/O Corporation 2000 Stock Compensation Incentive Plan ("2000 Plan").
-At December 31, 2016 there were 840,850 shares of Common Stock reserved for issuance consisting of 600,850 under the 2000 plan and 240,000 under the inducement grant reserves.
+At December 31, 2017, there were 244,861 shares available for future grant under Data I/O Corporation 2000 Stock Compensation Incentive Plan ("2000 Plan").
+At December 31, 2017 there were shares of Common Stock reserved for issuance consisting of 605,850 under the 2000 plan.
 Pursuant to this 2000 Plan, options are granted to our officers and key employees with exercise prices equal to the fair market value of the Common Stock at the date of grant and generally vest over four years.
 Options granted under the plans have a maximum term of six years from the date of grant.
-Stock awards may also be granted under the 2000 Plan.
-Inducement grants were made in 2012 and 2013.
-In 2012, inducement grants were made to our chief executive officer consisting of 200,000 options, of which 60,000 were exercised in 2016 and 75,000 restricted shares, of which 18,750 shares were issued in both 2016 and 2015.
-In 2013, an inducement grant was made to our chief technology officer consisting of 100,000 options.
-The inducement grants were not made out of the 2000 Plan shares but were made under the terms of the 2000 Plan.
+Stock awards are also granted under the 2000 Plan which generally vest over four years.